debarchito/ping/README.md

   makes use of _secure cookies_.
 Ideally, you'd want the production certificate to be handled by a reverse proxy/web server e.g. [NGINX](https://nginx.org) or [Caddy](https://caddyserver.com).
-This is something I want to address in the future as the current production setup requires manual TLS setup.
+This is something I want to address in the future as the current production build requires manual TLS setup.
 - Dockerize the whole thing and make it even easier to deploy!

 ### 3. Develop and build (direnv)